Updated as of May 16, 2023

 In July 2022, Google announced a new report to show which videos on your site are indexed—and therefore discoverable in search.
-Previously, site owners had no surefire way of knowing a video had been indexed, making it difficult to attribute organic growth from videos or improve a video’s organic search performance.
+Earlier, site owners had no way of knowing if a certain video had been indexed, making it difficult to attribute organic growth from videos or improve a video’s organic search performance.

 Why Video Indexing Matters

-But the primary SEO reason to take interest in Search Console’s indexing report is video rich snippets.
-Google frequently answers certain types of search queries with videos embedded into the search engine results page (SERP).
 This is different from a YouTube playlist appearing in the Knowledge Panel (although optimizing a YouTube video or strategically using TikTok are certainly other video-based marketing strategies).
-A video rich snippet links directly to your website.
+A video-rich snippet links directly to your website.

 The SERP on the left embeds a YouTube video in the Knowledge Panel.
 The SERP on the right has a video snippet linking to a site outside of Google’s domain.

-This example above just shows the distinction on the “all” tab of Google’s SERP.
+This example above just shows the distinction on the “All” tab of Google’s SERP.
 The “videos” tab to the right gives all video results, and—depending on the search query—videos often appear in the “images” tab as well.
-Learning how to use video indexing—and how to track your efforts in Search Console—is all about discoverability.

 How To Use Search Console’s Video Indexing Report